tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 To mitigate the problem of this "cache invalidation storm" as it is sometimes called, you can be less rigorous about the `statfile` interpretation.

-You can set the dispatcher to use a grace period for auto-invalidation.
+You can set the Dispatcher to use a `grace period` for auto-invalidation.
 This would internally add some extra time to the `statfiles` modification date.

 Let's say, your `statfile` has a modification time of today 12:00 and your `gracePeriod` is set to 2 minutes.
 Then all auto-invalidated files will be considered valid at 12:01 and at 12:02.
 They will be re-rendered after 12:02.

-The reference proposes a `gracePeriod` of two minutes for a good reason.
+The reference configuration proposes a `gracePeriod` of two minutes for a good reason.
 You might think "Two minutes?
 That's almost nothing.
 I can easily wait 10 minutes for the content to show up…".
-So you might be tempted to set a longer period – let's say 10 minutes.
-You might think "Two minutes?
-That's almost nothing.
-I can easily wait 10 minutes for the content to show up…".
-So, you might be tempted to set the gracePeriod to 10 minutes assuming that your content shows up at least after these 10 minutes.
+So you might be tempted to set a longer period – let's say 10 minutes, assuming that your content shows up at least after these 10 minutes.

-Be warned!
-This is not the case.
-This is not how `gracePeriod` is working.
+> **Warning!** This is not how `gracePeriod` is working.
+The grace period is _not_ the time after which a document is guaranteed to be invalidated, but a time-frame no invalidation happens.
+Each subsequent invalidation that fall within this frame _prolongs_ the time frame - this can be indefinitely long.

 Let us illustrate how `gracePeriod` actually is working with an example:

-Let's say you are operating a media site and your editing staff provides regular content updates every 5 minutes.
+Let's say, you are operating a media site and your editing staff provides regular content updates every 5 minutes.
 Consider you set the gracePeriod to 5 minutes.

 We will start with a quick example at 12:00.